jtibbertsma/react_on_rails/README.md

 If you do want different code to run, you'd setup a separate webpack compilation file and you'd specify a different, server side entry file. ex. 'serverHelloWorldApp.jsx'.
 Note, you might be initializing HelloWorld with version specialized for server rendering.

+#### Generator Functions
+Why would you create a function that returns a React component?
+For example, you may want the ability to use the passed-in props to initialize a redux store or setup react-router.
+Or you may want to return different components depending on what's in the props.
+ReactOnRails will automatically detect a registered generator function.

+#### Renderer Functions
+A renderer function is a generator function that accepts three arguments: `(props, railsContext, domNodeId) => { ... }`.
+Instead of returning a React component, a renderer is responsible for calling `ReactDOM.render` to manually render a React component into the dom.
+Why would you want to call `ReactDOM.render` yourself?
+One possible use case is [code splitting](docs/additional-reading/code-splitting.md).

 ## ReactOnRails View Helpers API
 Once the bundled files have been generated in your `app/assets/webpack` folder and you have exposed your components globally, you will want to run your code in your Rails views using the included helper method.